 The Cyber Threat...

 More than ever before businesses are adopting web facing, interconnected IT systems.
 From charities implementing new CRM systems to stay in touch with their supporters to small independent businesses bringing their accounts online.
 It seems that nobody can live without the internet!
 But with the good comes the bad, you are at a much higher risk of a Cyber Security Incident occurring with new sophisticated attack methods.
 The healthcare industry is most vulnerable to phishing and malware attacks, with the finance industry being exposed to insider threats leading to attacks and breaches.
+Without an incident response plan in place, the impacts can be detrimental for any business.

 As a business owner, it is your responsibility to comply with legal responsibilities and to protect your customers or client's information.
 There is no way to predict when a cyber attack might be coming your way or the impact it will cause.
 However, having a Cyber Security Incident response plan will ensure that you have a set process to follow in event of an incident so that you can respond fast and efficiently.